-A physician will be on call 24 hours a day and on-site for all games.
+A physician will be on-site for all games.

 Section 15.
 PARTICIPANT AWARDS

 Section 15.1 ALL-TOURNAMENT TEAM

 An All-Tournament Team will be selected at the championship.
 The 12-person all-tournament team will be selected by the national committee only.
 There are no position limitations on the all-tournament team.
 Of the 12 athletes on the all-tournament team, one will be named the outstanding offensive player and another will be named the outstanding defensive player of the championship.